americocunhajr/SpringpotTune/README.md

-## XXX
+## Variable-Order Springpot Model Fitting via Cross-Entropy Method

-**SpringpotFit: XXX** is a Matlab package that implements a framework for tuning fractional-order controllers.
-The package leverages the Cross-Entropy (CE) method for global search optimization and employs an augmented Lagrangian formulation to handle equality and inequality constraints.
-With some straightforward adaptations, the FracTune strategy can also be applied to other types of modern controllers.
+**SpringpotFit: Variable-Order Springpot Model Fitting via Cross-Entropy Method** is a Matlab package designed to fit variable-order springpot models (fractional rheological elements) using the Cross-Entropy (CE) method for global optimization.
+With simple adaptations, the SpringpotFit framework can be extended to optimize other variable-order fractional models in rheology and time-dependent systems, offering a versatile and robust approach to parameter identification.

 <p align="center">
 <img src="logo/SpringpotFitFramework.png" width="75%">